Blog Layout

 Similar examples were seen on other "daikon" fields where Pythium rot was controlled with consistent EM•1® applications.

-The Genki Ala Wai Project is a non-profit project under the Hawaii Exemplary State Foundation that is restoring the Ala Wai Canal located in Waikiki, Oahu through EM bioremediation.
+The Genki Ala Wai Project is a non-profit project under the Hawaii Exemplary State Foundation.
+It is restoring the Ala Wai Canal in Waikiki, Oahu, through EM bioremediation.

 Fusarium wilt of lettuce is caused by a fungus.
 It causes lettuce to wilt, turn yellow, develop tip burn, and die.
 Once introduced into a field, the fungus will probably remain indefinitely.
 At this time, the only effective control measure is to avoid planting in the infested fields for at least several years.